parser

 This is a subclass of ValueError, and should be raised any time earlier versions of dateutil would have raised ValueError.

-New in version 2.8.1.
+Added in version 2.8.1.

 class dateutil.parser.UnknownTimezoneWarning[source]